 is a manufacturer and marketer of personal care and perfume products targeting women.
 Although their products are made and branded for consumers, their buyers are distributors and resellers.
 Based in Florida, the company is a small business fully owned and operated by women and currently has customers in 29 countries.
-Collection 2000 had long been a customer of the Export-Import Bank of the U.S. (EXIM)2 and used Multi-Buyer Export.
-Credit Insurance3 to send dozens of shipments to foreign buyers.
+Collection 2000 had long been a customer of ollection 2000, Inc.1 the Export-Import Bank of the U.S. (EXIM) and used Multi-Buyer Export Credit Insurance to send dozens of shipments to foreign buyers.
 This insurance policy allowed them to sell to customers in many different countries, mitigating the risk of nonpayment, while equipping them to provide their customers open account terms.